danfuzz/samizdat/doc/library-guide/Peg.md

 its given input, then it must return a voided generator (that is, one which yields and returns void when called).

-A parsing function, upon failure when called, must do two things: It must call its yield `box` with no argument to indicate a void result of parsing.
+A parsing function, upon failure when called, must do one thing, namely return void.
+It must *not*, upon failure, call `store` on its given `box`.
-Then, it must also return void.

 In the following descriptions, code shorthands use the Samizdat parsing syntax for explanatory purposes.